-There have been a lot of buzz about ICOs and cryptocurrencies in the recent years.
+There has been a lot of buzz about ICOs and cryptocurrencies in recent years.
 You may have heard about these terms, but you may not know what an ICO actually is or what it is used for.

 This article will help you know everything there is to know about ICO.
 Also, you can find details about how to launch a successful ICO by yourself.
 Let’s get started.

 - ICO vs. IPO